On 18 March 2020, alongside the iPad Pro Apple revealed a new magic keyboard for iPad Pro 12.9-inch.

 If we talk about the maximum tilt point of the screen, it’s from 90 degrees to 130 degrees.
 Some of the users don’t feel it right.
 It seems right but at certain moments you’ll feel the need to bend it more to get the right angle and a clear screen vision.
 For example, while traveling in a train and using it by placing it on your lap.

 Although users would like the floating screen feature.
 It feels a bit closer to your eyeballs which feels satisfying.
 Also, it feels closer to your face and comfortable for your fingers to use that floating screen.
-However, due to its bulky weight you’ve to use your both hands to move and fold the screen.
+However, due to its bulky weight you’ve to use both hands to move and fold the screen.
 Yup, it’s not that smooth but once you set up you’ll ready to go.

 Let’s talk about the trackpad of Apple’s Magic Keyboard.
 It’s tiny, covers less area yet much responsive than the previous Smart Keyboard Folio.
 However, you’ll feel a bit frustrated while using its small size trackpad, especially if you’ve got a habit to use the laptop with a large trackpad surface.
 However, every problem has a solution and you’ll get used to it within a few hours.

-Furthermore, it’s much more accurate, lag-free, and smoother than most of the keyboard not just only the Smart Keyboard Folio.
+Furthermore, it’s much more accurate, lag-free, and smoother than most of the keyboards not just only the Smart Keyboard Folio.
 You’ll feel the same accurate response from every corner of the trackpad, no, matter where you’ll click.

 Apple changed the traditional mouse arrow cursor to a little white dot.
 However, some of the time when it needed, automatically turns into the traditional arrow cursor.
 Also, you can expand the size of that little white dot to the size of an icon.
 When you click on the trackpad you’ll get a feel of physically click which is feel-amazing.